 YTL Power International Berhad is an international multi-utility owner and operator, active across key segments of the utilities industry, with operations, investments and projects under development in Malaysia, Singapore, the United Kingdom, Indonesia, Jordan and the Netherlands.
 YTL Power has a strong track record in developing greenfield projects as well as in acquiring operational assets through competitive auctions.

 YTL Power International Berhad is amongst the largest companies listed on the Main Market of Bursa Malaysia Securities Berhad and is a component of the FTSE Bursa Malaysia KLCI, as well as the FTSE4Good Bursa Malaysia Index.

-The YTL Power Group owns Wessex Water Limited, a water and In the UK, the Group is undertaking the development of Brabazon, sewerage provider with 2.9 million customers in the UK, and YTL Bristol, a mixed-use residential and commercial property project on PowerSeraya Pte Limited, which has a total licensed generation the Filton Airfield site, the historic home of the iconic Concorde, capacity of 3,100 megawatts and multi-utility operations in Singapore. which will include YTL Arena Bristol.
-In Malaysia, YTL Power owns a 60% stake in YTL Communications Sdn Bhd, which provides high-speed 4G and 5G services under the Projects under development include a 500-megawatt solar power YES brand, and a collective 53.19% stake in Ranhill Utilities Berhad, generation facility in Kulai, Johor, and green data centers in Malaysia which is principally involved in the environment, energy and and Singapore.
-The Group, in consortium with Sea Limited, has also engineering services sectors of the utilities industry. been awarded a digital banking licence by Bank Negara Malaysia.
+The YTL Power Group owns Wessex Water Limited, a water and sewerage provider with 2.9 million customers in the UK, and YTL PowerSeraya Pte Limited, which has a total licensed generation capacity of 3,100 megawatts and multi-utility operations in Singapore.
+In Malaysia, YTL Power owns a 60% stake in YTL Communications Sdn Bhd, which provides high-speed 4G and 5G services under the YES brand, and a collective 53.19% stake in Ranhill Utilities Berhad, which is principally involved in the environment, energy and engineering services sectors of the utilities industry.